akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

-Adding a create button to the grid screen .........................................
+Adding a Create Button to the Grid Screen .........................................
 Now that the grid can display data from our manufacturers, let's add a create button to add a new manufacturer.